Nursing in Leadership & Quality Healthcare - Athlone

 Post Course Info

-Graduates from this MSc or the embedded awards - certificate/postgraduate diploma - have the potential for employment in multiple domains of practice.
+Graduates from this MSc has the potential for employment in multiple domains of practice.
 There are multiple areas for career advancement, both nationally and internationally with MSc identified as an essential requirement for career progression and promotion in both administrative and clinical managerial posts.
-Alternatively, graduates would be ideally positioned to continue in PhD programmes

 More details